- What Is It?

 - Dehydration contributes to thicker mucus

-- Tracheostomy tube can stimulate the lungs to produce more mucus
+- A tracheostomy tube can stimulate the lungs to produce more mucus

 How Is Mucus Plug in the Lungs Diagnosed?